CityofToronto/bdit_data-sources/volumes/miovision/dev_notebooks/README.md

   `06 - Bike Approach Sandbox.ipynb`.
 - `intersection_tmc_notebook06test.py` - copy of `intersection_tmc.py` from commit [74a239](https://github.com/CityofToronto/bdit_data-sources/commit/74a2392491bb8098c12bc779d63ea10277d4505c) used by
   `06 - Bike Approach Sandbox.ipynb` to compare legacy and new API pullers.
+- `lousy_dates.ipynb` contains line graphs of light vehicle volumes.
+The aim is to visually inspect and identify unusually low (or high) volumes.
+This notebook evaluates data from January 2019 to March 2023.
+It directly queries the `bigdata` postgres database to grab monthly and weekly miovision volumes for light vehicles.